ZackFra/Salesforce-Moxygen/README.md

 #### public SObject selectRecordById(Id recordId)

-Retrieve a non-deleted record from the mock database, by Id.
+Retrieve a record from the mock database, by Id.

-#### public SObject selectDeletedRecordById(Id recordId)

-If a record is deleted, it is still tracked.
-This allows us to retrieve the deleted record.

-NOTE: The IsDeleted field will not be set on the record

-#### public Integer size()

-Returns the number of non-deleted records in the mock database.

-#### public Integer deletedSize()

-Returns the number of deleted records in the mock database.
+NOTE: This will grab deleted records.

 ### MockSelector